-The frequency for caring treadmills differs from part to part.
+The frequency for caring for treadmills differs from part to part.
 Every part requires maintenance during different time intervals.
 The deck and belt must be cleaned once every month.
 All exposed parts of the treadmill should be cleaned and wiped with a wet cloth/soft material every week to avoid over-accumulation of dirt and debris, which could ruin internal parts of the machine.

-Even the treadmill motor needs to be cleaned at least thrice a year, and it is necessary to follow the user manual for step by step instructions.
+Even the treadmill motor needs to be cleaned at least thrice a year, and it is necessary to follow the user manual for step-by-step instructions.

 Lubrication is essential for treadmills, but again, check the manual to see whether the treadmill can lubricate itself.